dobrosi/screenshooter/README.md

 # screenshooter

-Create screenshot of the focused window.
+Take a screenshot of the focused window.
 Result screenshot image is an optimized PNG file on your Desktop.

 ## usage